PsychedelicShayna/Hexdump/README.md

 # Hexdump

-This is a hexdump utility as simple as it gets.
+This is a cross-platform hexdump utility composing of a single file.
+This is as lightweight and portable as it gets.
+The architecture (32/64) can be changed in the makefile before running it.

 ### File Example
 ```